kuldeeptomar07/kuldeep_initial-/README.md

 # kuldeep_initial-
-This is just a demo project for the learning purpose
+This is just a demo file for the learning purpose.